iQmetrix/polaris/README.md

 [![CircleCI](https://circleci.com/gh/Shopify/polaris.svg?style=svg)](https://circleci.com/gh/Shopify/polaris)

+> This is the iQmetrix fork of [Polaris](https://github.com/Shopify/polaris).
+It is intended to be an open expansion on Polaris with customization options otherwise unavailable.

 #### Polaris is a React component library designed to help developers create the best experience for merchants who use Shopify.
 Visit the [Polaris style guide](https://polaris.shopify.com) to learn more.

 ## Using the React components